vggls/medical_xai/README.md

      <img src="https://github.com/vggls/medical_xai/assets/55101427/33190fdf-a4c6-4287-8918-b048c112213f.png" height="120" width="350" />
    </p>

 Per dataset, the pool of models yields maximum HAAS score above 1 for a highly performing model and minimum HAAS score slightly below 1 for a well performing model.
 Hence, it was possible to derive meaningful HAAS scores when utilizing the non-medical datasets and models that were not optimally trained.
-This stands in contrast with the medical data experimets which were built on models that underwent meticulous training and suggests evidence that HAAS might be more sensitive to medical data.
+This stands in contrast with the medical data experimets of section 4 which were built on models that underwent meticulous training and suggests evidence that HAAS might be more sensitive to medical data.

 ## Main References